CarlSinclair/grav-plugin-readingtime/README.md

-# Grav ReadingTime Plugin
+# Grav <sup>Better</sup>ReadingTime Plugin

-**ReadingTime** is a [Grav](http://github.com/getgrav/grav) plugin which allows Grav to display the reading time of a page's content.
+**<sup>Better</sup>ReadingTime** is a [Grav](http://github.com/getgrav/grav) plugin which allows Grav to display the reading time of a page's content.
 This is especially useful for blogs and other sites as it gives the reader a quick idea of how much time they will need to set aside to read the page in full.

+***This fork differs from the original in two main ways:***
+1. ***Reading label is translated, not just "minutes" and "seconds".***
+2. ***Reading time (and label) is cached, in translated form, in the page headers of every page.
+This negates the need to run the calculation on every page load if reading time is present in the frontmatter.***
+3. ***Disabled seconds.
+Reading time is rounded to the nearest minute for a cleaner view.***

 Enabling the plugin is very simple.
 Just install the plugin folder to `/user/plugins/` in your Grav install.
 By default, the plugin is enabled.